XevoInc/yobd/doc/design.md

-# YoloBD design
+# yobd design
-The design of YoloBD is intended to allow querying arbitrary OBD II PIDs while not requiring the application te be aware of how OBD II or CAN actually work.
+The design of yobd is intended to allow querying arbitrary OBD II PIDs while not requiring the application te be aware of how OBD II or CAN actually work.
 It also attempts to achieve an efficient, bitpacked representation of the OBD II responses.
-While this representation is not as convenient as a self-describing representation like JSON, it is much more efficient than self-describing data for routine querying of PIDs, such as querying vehicle speed several times a second.
+While this representation is not as convenient as a self-describing representation like JSON, it is much more efficient than self-describing data for routine querying of PIDs, such as querying vehicle speed several times a
+    second.
 The intent is that the application has to lookup the descriptors for the OBD II responses it gets exactly once, after which data can flow without overhead.
 From there, the application can also perform aggegation or other tasks that require understanding the meaning of the OBD II responses.

-Below is a rough description of the intended flow and usage of YoloBD:
+Below is a rough description of the intended flow and usage of yobd:

-## Ask YoloBD for CAN requests
+## Ask yobd for CAN requests
 First, the application needs to know which PIDs it would like to query.
-For each PID being queried, the application can ask YoloBD to provide the appropriate CAN request data for that PID.
+For each PID being queried, the application can ask yobd to provide the appropriate CAN request data for that PID.

 ## Send off CAN requests
-Next, the application sends off CAN requests using the CAN frames provided by YoloBD.
+Next, the application sends off CAN requests using the CAN frames provided by yobd.
 This is done in a system-specific way, whether through SocketCAN, a character device, or some other mechanism.
 It could even be done by querying another system and sending the response over the network.
-The point is that YoloBD is agnostic of the mechanism for interacting with the physical CAN layer.
-Since the rest of the API operates over OBD II rather than CAN, it is also possible to use YoloBD to parse OBD II over a different physical layer than CAN, so you could have OBD II over TCP/IP or similar.
+The point is that yobd is agnostic of the mechanism for interacting with the physical CAN layer.
+Since the rest of the API operates over OBD II rather than CAN, it is also possible to use yobd to parse OBD II over a different physical layer than CAN, so you could have OBD II over TCP/IP or similar.

-## Ask YoloBD to parse CAN responses
+## Ask yobd to parse CAN responses
-Once the application receives CAN responses, it asks YoloBD to parse them.
-YoloBD returns a bitpacked representation of the parsed OBD II response.
-For example, for OBD II PID 0x0C (engine RPM), YoloBD would perform the calculation `(256*A + B) / 4` and put the result in a buffer as a 4-byte float.
+Once the application receives CAN responses, it asks yobd to parse them.  yobd returns a bitpacked representation of the parsed OBD II response.
+For example, for OBD II PID 0x0C (engine RPM), yobd would perform the calculation `(256*A +
+    B) / 4` and put the result in a buffer as a 4-byte float.
 Although this has now doubled the data size from 2 bytes of bitpacked CAN to 4 bytes of OBD II, this result can be readily aggregated, filtered, and operated on in general.
 It is also still far more compact than it would be in a self-describing format, such as JSON.

-## Ask YoloBD for an OBD II response descriptor
+## Ask yobd for an OBD II response descriptor
-Given that YoloBD yields data in a bitpacked format, the application needs a way to unpack the data and describe it at higher level.
+Given that yobd yields data in a bitpacked format, the application needs a way to unpack the data and describe it at higher level.
 Importantly, this need be done only once per PID, rather than for each CAN response.
-The application queries YoloBD for the data descriptor mapping to a given PID.
-YoloBD returns descriptive data such as the PID's friendly name ("engine RPM"), its units (RPM), its bitpacked response size (4 bytes), and its type (float).
+The application queries yobd for the data descriptor mapping to a given PID. yobd returns descriptive data such as the PID's friendly name ("engine RPM"), its units (RPM), its bitpacked response size (4 bytes), and its type (float).
 This information allows the application to aggregate, filter, and perform other